williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 If this were the case, other types of inscription should also increase in Rome.
 However, this does not happen.
-Honorifics are the second most common type of inscription in Italy, and there is little difference in the trends until 200 AD.
+Honorifics are the second most common type of inscription in Italy, and there is little difference in their trends until 200 AD.

 ![png]({{ site.baseurl }}/images/20191217 Honorifics by Year (Rome & Italy).png)